 | Download Bio

 Michelle Heritage has extensive non-profit and public sector experience including more than 25 years in leadership roles in the homeless system, mental health, child welfare and the alcohol and drug system.
 Michelle has served on national, statewide and local boards and committees for human services, diversity, homelessness and community research.
-In her role at the Community Shelter Board, Michelle facilitates and leads the community’s response to homelessness in Columbus and Franklin, County, Ohio.
+In her role at Community Shelter Board, Michelle facilitates and leads the community’s response to homelessness in Columbus and Franklin, County, Ohio.
 She has a bachelor’s degree in criminology from The Ohio State University, a master’s degree in counseling from the University of Dayton, and has been a licensed social worker and a certified chemical dependency counselor in the State of Ohio.
 Michelle served as President/CEO of St. Vincent Family Center from 2001 to 2010.

-Don Hollenack joined the Community Shelter Board as Finance Director in 2015.
+Don Hollenack joined Community Shelter Board as Finance Director in 2015.
 He is responsible for the budget and financial operations of CSB.
 He has nearly 30 years of experience in accounting and finance in the public, private and non-profit sectors.
 Don received his bachelor of science degree in business administration from the Ohio State University and is a certified public accountant.
 He previously served as Chief Financial Officer for Community Housing Network for 10 years.

 Community Relations Director